Plant-Microbiome Interactions

 We investigate the mechanisms by which plant pathogens infect and colonize host plants.
 This includes studying the virulence factors, effector proteins, and other molecular tools used by pathogens to overcome plant defenses and establish infection.

 This area focuses on developing sustainable and environmentally friendly strategies for controlling plant diseases.
-We explore the use of symbiotic microbes, biocontrol agents, and other biological approaches to reduce the reliance on chemical pesticides and improve crop health.
+We explore the use of symbiotic microbes, biocontrol agents, and other biological approaches to improve crop health.

 2024-10-15